Ethereum Merge: All You Need to Know

 Misconception #3: “Transactions were accelerated substantially by The Merge.”

 You can determine the ‘speed’ of a transaction in a number of ways.
-These include the time it takes to be included in a block and the time it takes to get completed.
+These include the time it takes to be included in a block or the time it takes to get completed.
 Both of these changes are not noticeable to users.
 Proof-of-Stake introduced the previously unknown concept of transaction finality.
 So despite some minor changes due to the Ethereum upgrade, transaction speed on layer 1 is mostly the same as it was before the Merge.

 Misconception #4: “The Merge enabled staking withdrawals.”